 For the most part, discussions will be at a fairly high technical level, however on the final day (Friday 1st at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level suitable for a lay audience, and will open for questions from the attending audience.
 Dr Kim Prochazka, Director Research of DAFF Fisheries Management Branch, will chair this session.

 Likely commencing Tuesday 21 November, documents for background and for discussion at the workshop will be posted on the following website for prior download, as they become available: http://www.maram.uct.ac.za/maram/workshops/2017

 Attendees are asked to bring their own copies of documents (found on the website above) to the meeting as they will not be made available in other forms.
 However, for technical reasons, there may be some documents which cannot be made available in this way; these will be emailed to those who advise attendance as requested below, and a limited number of hard copies will be available during the workshop.

-Because of the need to maintain a workshop type interaction, Chairs will limit discussion during each session primarily to panel members and selected key contributors seated at the central table.
-However others are welcome to attend any of the sessions, and their interventions will be entertained in the discussions to the extent that time permits.
+Because of the need to maintain a workshop type interaction, chairs will limit discussion during each session primarily to panel members and selected key contributors to sit at a central table.
+However, others are welcome to attend, and their interventions will be entertained in the discussions to the extent that time permits.

-Inter alia for catering purposes, and for the provision of some documents as indicated above, we need to assess/document likely attendance.
-Could those wishing to attend part or all of the event please send an email to Di Loureiro firstname.lastname@example.org copied to Doug.Butterworth@uct.ac.za and Candysse Vrancken VRNCAN003@myuct.ac.za indicating the topics fow which you wish to attend.
-This is not necessary if you wish to attend the final Friday lay summary session only.
+Inter alia for catering purposes, and for provision of some documents as indicated above, we need to assess/document likely attendance.
+Could those wishing to attend part or all of the event please send an email to Di Loureiro firstname.lastname@example.org copied to email@example.com and Candysse Vrancken firstname.lastname@example.org indicating the topics for which you wish to attend (this is not necessary if you wish to attend the final Friday lay summary session only).